circpeoria/raspividYUV/README.md

 RaspiVidYUV Documentation
 ======================

 This application is intended to output a raw YUV video stream.
 Nearly all of the options available for RaspiVid are available for this application with the exception of demo mode and the preview window.
+To build, this application expects https://github.com/raspberrypi/userland.git to be cloned to /opt/vc/userland.
+After that:

+   cmake .
+   make

+To run:

+   cd bin
+   ./raspividyuv -o test.yuv

 Camera Control Options
 ======================